Angel-O/globeapp/README.md

 # globeapp
 just messing around with Scala.js and Play! framework.
+The result?
+A simple web app to centered around mobile apps.
+Note the UI project is an experiment to turn Biding.scala into a reactive component based library

 ## Tech stack